stuartpb/petlogs/petlog-stukilla.md

 anyway I could go ahead and configure this to set the display brightness to 0 when closed (xsetting dpms is overkill imo), but I'm kind of worn out from all this and am just going to cut it here

+## 2017-11-09

+since it looks like xf86-video-armsoc-chromium has disappeared from repositories altogether, I uninstalled it in favor of xf86-video-armsoc-git, which still doesn't work (logging into Budgie, it's still excruciatingly slow)

 ## asked questions

 ### why is my video performance so bad?